athos/genman/README.md

 ## Features

-- Generator definitions isolate from spec definitions
+- Generator definitions isolated from spec definitions
-    - No more need to mess up your spec definition with a huge `s/with-gen` code!
+    - No more need to mess up your spec definition with a gigantic `s/with-gen` code!
 - Provides switching mechanism between multiple generator implementations for a single spec

 ## Installation